madhavkhoslaa/madhavkhoslaa.github.io/content/posts/post1.md

 ## Read through cache

-The usecase if for a read intensive application
+The use case if for a read intensive application
 ![image](https://i.imgur.com/QVYG6WC.jpeg)

 ## Write through cache

-The usecase if for a write intensive application
+The use case if for a write intensive application
 ![image](https://i.imgur.com/3qtgsNd.jpeg)

 ---